dasxgo/app-django01/README.md

-# app django
+# Django WEB
-app de encuestas usando Django
+Surveys using django